ktenzer/keithtenzer.com/_posts/2022-02-10-blog-with-gitops-practices-and-github.md

 <pre>$ git commit -a -m "first blog entry"</pre>
 Push changes into Github.
 <pre>$ git push origin</pre>
 In order to push changes you will need a token.
-You can create a token under account settings->developer settings->personal access tokens.
+You can create a token under account settings->developer settings->personal access tokens in Github.
-Once changes are pushed it goes through CI/CD and then is published.
+Once changes are pushed it goes through CI/CD (Github Actions) and then is published.
 It usually takes just few minutes.
 You can check the status by looking at workflows under actions.
 Once the action which does CI/CD is complete check out your blog in production [hello blog](https://ktenzer.github.io/helloblog/).

 ![Github Actions](/assets/2022-02-10/actions.png)

 ## Add Post to Blog
 Now that the blog is up and running let's create a blog entry.
 Create the _posts directory and then create a new file with the format YYYY-MM-DD-post-name.md.
-Add the header information on title and layout to use.
+Add the header information that defines title, layout, categories and tags.
 Layouts are located in the _layouts directory and provided by the Jekyll theme.
 <pre>$ mkdir _posts</pre>
 <pre>$ vi _posts/2022-02-10-hello-world.md</pre>
 <pre>---